-- DUE IN 2 WEEKS (11/18): - IMPORTANT: - Your system must actually run and support your 3+ tasks to some level of fidelity. - Other students in the class must be able to download your software on any readily available (e.g. lab) computer and walk through the 3 tasks with little or nor help from you. - If you must develop for a unique device (e.g. iPhone) you must be prepared to loan 3-5 other students a device for a day each so they can do heuristic evaluation.
+- DUE 11/14: - IMPORTANT: - Your system must actually run and support your 3+ tasks to some level of fidelity. - Other students in the class must be able to download your software on any readily available computer and walk through the 3 tasks with little or nor help from you. - If you must develop for a unique device (e.g. iPhone) you must be prepared to loan 3-5 other students a device for a day each so they can do heuristic evaluation.